-The role of the Doctor in Doctor Who has to date been played by 13 actors as of the writing of this article.
+The role of the Doctor in Doctor Who has to date been played by 13 actors.

 All of them have brought something new to the role and made it their own whilst at the same time managing to successfully keep up the illusion that this is still the same character we have been following for the last 50 years.